 Functional Organization of Spinal Somatosensory Circuits

-This approach gives us, for the first time, the ability to record from the output neurons (via retrograde labeling of spinal projection neurons) while we control somatosensory input (via natural stimulation of the skin) and simultaneously manipulate activity of specific populations of spinal interneurons (via the combination of alleles and optogenetics).
+Our lab has recently developed a novel, semi-intact somatosensory preparation that allows us to probe spinal circuits with unprecedented power.
+This approach gives us, for the first time, the ability to record from the output neurons (via retrograde labeling of spinal projection neurons) while we control somatosensory input (via natural stimulation of the skin) and simultaneously manipulate activity of specific populations of spinal interneurons (via the combination of Cre alleles and optogenetics).
 The goal of our research is to use this newly developed physiological preparation to address long-standing questions in the field of somatosensation.

 HOW IS ITCH DISTINGUISHED FROM PAIN?

 Most aversive chemicals are not particularly specific: they can either cause pain or itch, depending on how they are applied.
 And yet pain and itch are experienced as distinct sensations.
 How does this work?
 Our central theory is the spinal cord plays an essential role in further disambiguating between these two aversive sensations.
 In particular, we hypothesize that distinct opioid subtypes—mu and kappa—are involved in sharpening sensory acuity by selectively inhibiting different subtypes of aversive somatosensory input.
 For instance, mu opioids, such as morphine, are known to reduce pain, but cause itch.

 Conversely, recent work from us and others has revealed that kappa opioids, such as dynorphin, selectively inhibit itch, but not pain.